casapps/casspeed/AI.md

 ---

-# PART 36: PROJECT-SPECIFIC SECTIONS
+# PART 36: PROJECT-SPECIFIC SECTIONS (NON-NEGOTIABLE)

 **This section defines WHAT your project does (business logic, intent, unique features), NOT HOW to implement it.**

+**PART 36 is NON-NEGOTIABLE.** The business logic, data models, and rules defined here are the authoritative specification for this project.
+Implementation must match exactly.

 ## ⚠️ CRITICAL: Business Logic Only